 Enable “Ask first (recommended)”.

 As you see in the above screenshot, you can add sites to the Allow or Block lists in Flash settings.
+In the later versions of Chrome, the

-Or, go to the website that runs Flash.
+Go to the website that runs Flash.

-Click Allow to add the site to the Allow list, or click Block if you want to block this site from playing Flash content.
+Click Allow to add the site to the Allow list or click Block if you want to block this site from playing Flash content.

 As a side note, if the website contains Flash plugins with size less than 400px x 300px, they will always be blocked.
-You need to click “plugin blocked” icon in top right corner and click “run all plugins this time” in every reload.
+You need to click “plugin blocked” icon in the top right corner and click “run all plugins this time” in every reload.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: